FelixHenninger/lab.js/docs/reference/data.rst

     // Download the data after the screen
     // has run its course.
+    screen.on('end', () => ds.download())
     screen.run()
-      .then(ds.download)

-  This command sequence runs the screen, and executes the ``download`` method on the :js:class:`data.Store` upon completion, causing a csv file with the data to be offered for download at this point.
+  This command sequence runs the screen, and executes the :js:func:`download` method on the :js:class:`data.Store` upon completion, causing a csv file with the data to be offered for download at this point.
 Further methods and options are illustrated in the following.

   **Data storage**